Got my GCSE results - what next?

 Congratulations!
 If you already have a place at sixth form, college or with a training provider, continue with your plans.

 If your grades are higher than you expected, you can either continue with your plans, or you might want to take a different course or go to another college or sixth form.
-You'll be able to talk about your options with your tutor or careers adviser or read more in our choices at 16+ pages.
+You'll be able to talk about your options with your careers adviser or tutor at your school or a careers adviser from the National Careers Service.

 Whatever you decide, make sure you have an interest in the subject or field you've chosen to study, and that it's the right level for you.